Karribalu/slack-calendar-bot/Readme.md

 4. Set Slash Commands:
    - Define commands (e.g., /add-secrets) in the Slack app dashboard.
    - Use <your-host>/slack/add-secrets
+5. Create a channel to identify the calender-app and add the slack app to it.
+6. We can use the channel created to mention the bot and request the things to do.

 ### 7. Environment Configuration